 This Documentation applies to the new Test Dialplan feature available starting from 5.0 version of Sippy

-Test Dialplan is a feature that allows switch operators to check the configuration of the system and to see how an incoming call is expected to be routed within the system, with all charges applied.
+Test Dialplan is a feature that allows switch operators to check the configuration of the system and to see how an incoming call is expected to be authenticated and routed within the system, with all charges applied.

 Note: this tool only functions to check routing during the time it is being checked, it can not be used to check the results of calls in the past.